johnsonjp34/xmrcocomining-amd/README.md

 MICROHTTPD_ENABLE

-Configure using Win64.
+Configure using Win64.Then hit generate.
 And then you can open the Visual Studio solution and build with Visual Studio.

 If this is useful to you please send XMR to 45zBmpQMRbvisgrViMojfqWEkdkKstkG5RsH4Rcpr6qGZhnHVzHKDQ8KMyQ1VPNxV6h94WV76cQHXGqQhptBmP9XBjU933V